European Industrial Bioenergy Initiative (EIBI)

 A call for Expressions of Interest for the EIBI was launched on 15 July 2011 and the deadline was extended to 14 October 2011 (from 30 September).
-In total 52 Expressions of Interested were received, 32 in the thermochemical pathways and 20 in the biochemical pathways.
+In total 52 Expressions of Interest were received, 32 under the thermochemical pathways and 20 under the biochemical pathways.
+See analysis report on the Outcome of the Call for Expression of Interest carried out by the EIBI Team.

 The European Industrial Bioenergy Initiative (EIBI) EoI call provided an opportunity for Europe's bioenergy industrial community to help establish a clear picture of its interest and readiness to participate in new public-private partnerships for demonstration and flagship projects in line with the EIBI specifications.

 The aim of the EoI was to help national governments and the European Union to find out in which countries there is a strong interest in EIBI demonstration and flagship projects, and thus also support the estimation of adequate public finding.